-A second government mill was established upstream from the first, but was fed by the mill race constructed for the original government mill.
-This also proved was unsuccessful and uneconomical.
+A second government water mill was established upstream from the first but was fed by the mill race constructed for the original mill.
+This also proved unsuccessful and uneconomical.
 Reverend Samuel Marsden then established a water mill further upstream on his own grant (known as the Vineyard).

-In 1828 a mill was built by George Howell and his son ‘George Jnr.’
-Howell was a 50 year old ex-convict.
+In 1828 a privately operated mill was built by George Howell and his son ‘George Jnr.’
+Howell was a 50-year-old ex-convict.
 The difficulties with the previous government water mills meant that farmers in the region needed to grind their grain by hand or transport it to Sydney for grinding.
 Howell’s new mill was larger than previous mills.
 It was 100 feet tall and had six separate floors.

-Howell’s wind and water mill operated successfully until the mid-1860s.
+Howell’s wind and water mill operated successfully at Parramatta until the mid-1860s.